HOME

 (Private Harris earned the Silver Star medal in Sicily.
 He fought in all six campaigns.
 He was killed in action at the Elbe river crossing,

-a week and a half before the war ended in Europe.)
+8 days before the war ended in Europe.)

 505th PIR Co.G troopers - Suippes, France December 1944